 John 19:23-24; Now when the soldiers crucified Jesus, they took his clothes and made four shares, one for each soldier, and the tunic remained.
 (Now the tunic was seamless, woven from top to bottom as a single piece.)
 So the soldiers said to one another, “Let’s not tear it, but throw dice to see who will get it.”
 This took place to fulfill the scripture that says, “They divided my garments among them, and for my clothing they threw dice.

-The above are only one chapter of one book in an ocean of prophecies regarding Jesus
+Above is only one chapter of one book in an ocean of prophecies regarding Jesus

 Luke 24:27, 44; And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself.